|GETTING AN EARFUL: Jac Alder says the playwright approached him via e-mail, of all things.

 But Alder knew about Florence Foster Jenkins 50 years ago, probably because she so perfectly embodied—and wildly distorted—what he had been brought up to respect most.
 His paternal grandfather had operatic ambitions, and his mother, a piano teacher, still practices daily at 91.
 When he got the script, it all came back.

 "I had laughed at Florence Foster Jenkins till I wet myself all through the ’50s when I had the record.
 Oh my God.
 It’s just unbelievable!
 Connie Coit is scared to death.
 Connie’s, of course, a legit coloratura soprano.
-Then you get all those—bad sounds
+Then you get all those—bad sounds."
+He laughs.
+"And it’s the brave struggle to get a note—to find it."

 In the play itself, hilariously light from beginning to end because of the sheer impenetrability of Florence’s self-regard, the act of trying to find the note gives it some of its earliest and best humor.
 For example, Cosme McMoon answers Florence’s ad for an accompanist, never having heard her.
 After some preliminary chatting, he plays the exercise, and she sings along—"wildly off-key" and with hurricane force. ("I am blessed with excessive volume," she says.)
 At the end, the obviously (except to Florence) gay Cosme stares at her.